Innovate-For-Health/covid-ensemble/README.md

     - `date:` the date associated with the model output value
     - `location:` the location associated with the model output value
     - `value:` the value produced by the model for the given output, date, and location
+    - `value type:` whether the value specified is a single point estimate (e.g., single point estimate produced by the model) or a percentile-based estimate (e.g., 50th percentile of estimates produced across model runs)